dds-nbis/pvq-schema/schema-generation/QUICK_NOTES.md

 - Recommended fix: split this into two questions (Is this an internship?
 Were you full time or part-time)
 - Also, adjust wording of first question to use past tense, i.e. "Was this an internship?"

+Section 7, part A
+- Heading: Branch Auto Populate for Employment Type Self.
+Details and Verifier.
+- Question: What is or was your job title?
+- Question ID: a-7-11ea14-0
+- Issue: This exact question is already asked in the self-employment repetition group on page 29
+- Recommendation: delete this question

 # Section 11 (part B)

 - Heading: for Affirmative Answer to Any of the Police Record Questions Above.
 Affirmative Answer Court Appearance.
 Outcome.